Create Redshift Tables

 • Grant Table Read/Write Access

-GRANT INSERT, SELECT ON TABLE users TO "IAMR:<ROLE_NAME>";
+GRANT INSERT, SELECT ON TABLE users TO IAMR:<ROLE_NAME>;

-GRANT DELETE ON TABLE firehose_staging TO "IAMR:<ROLE_NAME>";
+GRANT DELETE ON TABLE staging_firehose TO IAMR:<ROLE_NAME>;

 Set up a Scheduled Query